mdeblaauw/lightSwitcher/README.md

 The Sandbox dictionary is a playground using Jupyter notebooks.

+The hot word used in this application is "computer".
+This can be changed by replacing the Snowboy model and intent utterances in Lex.

 TODO Links from which inspiration is drawn from.

+## Setup light switcher application

-## Setup Snowboy model for hot word detection
+### Setup Snowboy model for hot word detection

 You can use the Snowboy resources from this repo or set it up yourself using the following steps: